You know how it is

 Waking up, bleary eyed and clutching your temples – in bed with a banging headache.
 Rolling over to check the time feels like it takes all your energy, your stomach lurches… and your breath…

 Dear Lord, your breath!

-Yet all you can think to yourself, as you rub your face and pray for quiet is: “I’ve done it again.”
+All you can think to yourself, as you rub your face and pray for quiet is: “I’ve done it again.”

-If any of that sounds familiar, you should know first of all this behaviour is not your fault.
+Unfortunately, we live in a world where drinking surrounds us at every turn.
 Years of psychological conditioning have set you up… to slip up.
 And there’s a simple explanation for that.

 Alcohol is entrenched in the very fabric of who we are and what we do – and over time your brain has built specific neural pathways that all end up in one particular place when you think about relaxation and fun.

 That’s how our society has trained you – from a very young age.

 But that doesn’t mean you’re an alcoholic, or even a devoted binge-drinker.
 Far from it.

 It can be as innocent as the couple of beers you relax with during the week, or the glass of wine that helps you unwind after a hard day’s work.